 - In an oval – a crown, the complete image of which can be seen when the banknote is held against the light (4)

-- Face value, portrait of the sovereign, emblem of the Republic of Poland and the signatures of the NBP President and the NBP General Treasurer are in raised print that is easy to feel, also for the visually impaired,
+- Face value, portrait of the sovereign, emblem of the Republic of Poland and the signatures of the NBP Governor and the NBP General Treasurer are in raised print that is easy to feel, also for the visually impaired,

 - since 2019 the banknotes introduced into circulation have a thin protective coating to make them more durable.